sazlin/website/content/articles/2005-04-02-raytracer.md

 Category: RIT
 Tags: Computer Graphics
 Slug: CG2-Raytracer
+Summary: Some renderings from my CG 2 raytracer

 Some renderings from my CG 2 raytracer.
 Built completely from scratch w/ C on a Sun workstation. <3